shaurya2577/local-command-agent/README.md

 # local command agent 🚀

-yo so basically i got tired of clicking around for everything so i built this thing. it's like raycast but runs completely local with AI that learns your commands.
+it's like raycast but runs completely local with AI that learns your commands.

-## wtf is this
+## how works

 - hit `cmd+shift+space` and type what u want in plain english
 - local AI figures out what u mean (no cloud bs)
 - runs scripts or generates new ones if needed
 - remembers everything for next time

-## why tho
+## why

 - privacy: everything stays on ur machine
-- fast af: no network calls
 - gets smarter: builds up custom commands over time
-- free: no subscriptions lol
+- free: no more subscriptions

 ## requirements